Avian Parus Integrated Handlebar (First Edition)

 After 1,000 Miles

 The biggest improvement over the Canary is stiffness, especially when sprinting or on the tops.
-The Canary was noticeably noodly in those situations, and the Parus is a clear step up.
+The Canary was noticeably noodly in those situations, and the Parus is noticeably stiffer.
 There’s still some flex if you stand off the bike and push down on the hoods, but that doesn’t translate to anything I notice while actually riding.

 Comfort on long rides is amazing, even better than the Canary.
 I’ve done multiple centuries on these and the bump absorption is way better than I was expecting.
-On technical descents with lots of climbing, the extra stiffness makes a huge difference in confidence going downhill.
+On technical descents the extra stiffness is really noticeable, way more confidence downhill.
+One thing to watch for is the tops are noticeably thinner than the Canary.
+I got used to it, but if you have bigger hands you might want to double wrap or add a strip of tape underneath.

 The raw carbon finish looks great in person.
 I picked up a matching Elita One seatpost from AliExpress and the aesthetic works really well together on my Aethos.